maduraPradeep/responsive-loader/README.md

 [![Build Status](https://travis-ci.org/herrstucki/responsive-loader.svg?branch=master)](https://travis-ci.org/herrstucki/responsive-loader)

 A webpack loader for responsive images.
 Creates multiple images from one source image, and returns a `srcset`.
 For more information on how to use `srcset`, read [Responsive Images: If you’re just changing resolutions, use srcset.](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).
 Browser support is [pretty good](http://caniuse.com/#search=srcset).
+This is a form of https://github.com/herrstucki/responsive-loader.
+Introducing new option to transformed images to next gen formats (webp) with the given sizes.

 ## Install